Facts of Le Chatelier’s Principle in Chemistry

 - The addition of inert gas at constant volume can not affect the equilibrium.
 Since the concentration of the total reacting components remains unchanged.

-Catalyst effect on the rate of reaction
+Catalyst effect on Equilibrium

-Le Chatelier’s principle effect
+Conclusions of Le Chatelier’s principle

 - Similarly, if the fixed quantity of the heat supplied to the non-reacting system temperature of corresponding increases.
-Thus heat supplied does not increase the temperature so much.
+Therefore, the heat supplied does not increase the temperature so much.
 Since the equilibrium shift to the higher enthalpy or free energy side.
 This shift of equilibrium makes the heat much higher than the non-reactive system.
 Since the reacting system chosen as a heat storage medium by Le Chatelier principle.